-1 Rule 14-802.
+Rule 14-802.
 Authorization to practice law.

-2 (a) Except as set forth in subsections (c) and (d) of this rule, only persons who are active, 3 licensed members of the Bar in good standing may engage in the practice of law in Utah.

-4 (b) For purposes of this rule:

-5 (b)(1) The "practice of law" is the representation of the interests of another person by informing,

-6 counseling, advising, assisting, advocating for or drafting documents for that person through

-7 application of the law and associated legal principles to that person's facts and circumstances.
+- 1 (a) Except as set forth in subsections (c) and (d) of this rule, only persons who are 2 active, licensed members of the Bar in good standing may engage in the practice of law in Utah. - (b) For purposes of this rule: - 4 (b)(1) The "practice of law" is the representation of the interests of another person by - 5 informing, counseling, advising, assisting, advocating for or drafting documents for that - 6 person through application of the law and associated legal principles to that person's facts and - 7 circumstances.

-8 (b)(2) The "law" is the collective body of declarations by governmental authorities that establish

-9 a person's rights, duties, constraints and freedoms and consists primarily of:

-(b)(2)(A) constitutional provisions, treaties, statutes, ordinances, rules, regulations and similarly enacted declarations; and

-(b)(2)(B) decisions, orders and deliberations of adjudicative, legislative and executive bodies of government that have authority to interpret, prescribe and determine a person's rights, duties, constraints and freedoms.

-(b)(3) "Person" includes the plural as well as the singular and legal entities as well as naturalpersons.

-(c) Exceptions and Exclusions for Licensed Paralegal Practitioners.
-A person may be licensed to engage in the limited practice of law in the area or areas of (1) temporary separation, divorce, parentage, cohabitant abuse, civil stalking, custody and support, and name change; (2) forcible entry and detainer; or (3) debt collection matters in which the dollar amount in issue does not exceed the statutory limit for small claims cases.

-22 (c)(1)(A) Within a practice area or areas in which a Licensed Paralegal Practitioner is licensed, a

-23 Licensed Paralegal Practitioner who is in good standing may represent the interests of a natural

-24 person who is not represented by a lawyer unaffiliated with the Licensed Paralegal Practitioner
+- 8 (b)(2) The "law" is the collective body of declarations by governmental authorities that - 9 establish a person's rights, duties, constraints and freedoms and consists primarily of: - 10 (b)(2)(A) constitutional provisions, treaties, statutes, ordinances, rules, regulations and - similarly enacted declarations; and - 12 (b)(2)(B) decisions, orders and deliberations of adjudicative, legislative and executive - bodies of government that have authority to interpret, prescribe and determine a person's - rights, duties, constraints and freedoms. - 15 (b)(3) "Person" includes the plural as well as the singular and legal entities as well as - 16 natural persons. - 17 (c) Exceptions and Exclusions for Licensed Paralegal Practitioners.
+A person may be - licensed to engage in the limited practice of law in the area or areas of (1) temporary - separation, divorce, parentage, cohabitant abuse, civil stalking, and custody and support; (2) - 20 forcible entry and detainer and unlawful detainer; or (3) debt collection matters in which the - 21 dollar amount in issue does not exceed the statutory limit for small claims cases. - 22 (c)(1)(A) Within a practice area or areas in which a Licensed Paralegal Practitioner is - 23 licensed, a Licensed Paralegal Practitioner who is in good standing may represent the interests - of a natural person who is not represented by a lawyer unaffiliated with the Licensed Paralegal - 25 Practitioner by: - 26 (c)(1)(B) establishing a contractual relationship with the client; - 27 (c)(1)(C) interviewing the client to understand the client's objectives and obtaining facts - 28 relevant to achieving that objective; - (c)(1)(D) completing an approved form; - 30 (c)(1)(E) informing, counseling, advising, and assisting in determining which form to use

-25 by:

-26 (c)(1)(B) establishing a contractual relationship with the client;

-27 (c)(1)(C) interviewing the client to understand the client's objectives and obtaining facts relevant

-28 to achieving that objective;